 You’ll find my Culture Leadership Charge episodes and more on my my Vimeo channel.
 If you like what you see, please follow me there.Don't miss @scedmonds #Culture #Leadership #Charge video series now on @Vimeo http://drtc.me/vimeo Click To Tweet

-Photo © istockphoto.com/nixite.
+Photo © Monkey Business – Adobe Stock.
 All rights reserved.

 Disclosure of Material Connection: Some of the links in the post above are “affiliate links.”
-This means if you click on the link and purchase the item, I will receive an affiliate commission.
-Regardless, I only recommend products or services I use personally and believe will add value to my readers.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
+This means if you click on the link and purchase the item, Chris will receive an affiliate commission.
+Regardless, Chris only recommend products or services he uses personally and believes will add value to his readers.
+Chris is disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”